Coen, Queensland: Education

 Coen Campus is a primary (Prep-6) campus of the Cape York Aboriginal Australian Academy.
-It is on Peninsula Developmental Road (13.9455°S 143.1999°E).
+It is on the Peninsula Developmental Road (13.9455°S 143.1999°E).

 There are no secondary schools in Coen nor nearby.
-Distance education and boarding schools are other options.
+Distance education and boarding schools are the alternatives.

 Facilities

 Today Coen provides services to the region, and is an important supply point on the long unpaved road leading to Weipa and other northern communities.
 It is a popular stopping point for tourists driving to the tip of Cape York - the northernmost part of the Australian mainland.

-It has an airstrip at Coen Airport (24 km north of the town), public library, hotel/motel, guest house, two general stores and fuel outlets, hospital, post office, police station, camping grounds, primary school kindergarten, ranger base and more.
+It has an airstrip at Coen Airport (24 km north of the town), public library, hotel/motel, guest house, general store with a fuel outlet, mechanic, medical clinic, post office, police station, camping grounds, primary school kindergarten, ranger base and more.
 There is a scheduled air service to Lockhart and Cairns four times a week.

 Our Lady of the Way Catholic Church is at 1 Armbrust Street (corner of Taylor Street, 13.94527°S 143.20074°E).
 It is within the Cooktown Parish of the Roman Catholic Diocese of Cairns.

 There is a boat ramp at Port Stewart into the Stewart River (14.0652°S 143.6876°E).
 It is managed by the Cook Shire Council.